-The Carer Payment can help people who are providing constant care to someone who has a severe disability, illness, or an adult who is frail aged.
+Carer Payment can help people who are providing constant care to a child (under 16 years) or an adult (16 years and over) with disability, a medical condition, or who is frail aged.

-The Carer Payment is paid to people who because of the demands of their caring role, are unable to support themselves through paid employment.
+Carer Payment is paid to people who because of the demands of their caring role, are unable to support themselves through paid employment.

-The Carer Payment is paid at the same rate as the Age Pension.
-It is subject to the same income and asset tests at the Age Pension.
+Carer Payment is paid at the same rate as the Age Pension and is subject to the same income and asset tests.
 See the Age Pension section for more information.